John Stanley (Tonbridge and Malling MP): Parliamentary career

 Stanley contested the Newton seat in 1970.
 He was first elected to Parliament at the February 1974 election, prior to which he had worked for the Conservative Research Department as an advisor on housing policy.
 He was Parliamentary Private Secretary to Margaret Thatcher from 1976 to 1979, during her time as Leader of the Opposition.

 He was made Minister of State with responsibility for housing at the Department of the Environment following the Conservative victory at the 1979 general election.
 Four years later he was moved to become Minister of State for the Armed Forces in the Ministry of Defence.
 Following the 1987 general election Stanley was moved to the Northern Ireland Office, once again as Minister of State, but left the government front bench in 1988 and remained on the back benches thereafter.
 He was mainly interested in defence and foreign policy, having sat on the Foreign Affairs Select Committee from 1992 onwards.

 He was re-adopted as the Conservative party candidate for his constituency in 2008 for the 2010 general election.
 In March 2012, Stanley announced that he would stand down at the next general election.

 In May 2014, The Independent reported that Stanley had received fees worth thousands of pounds for consultancy work for one of the big City investors who were granted priority access to shares in Royal Mail plc, which the Coalition government had decided to privatise.

+In July 2023, declassified UK government documents from the period after the September 11 2001 attacks in the USA showed that Stanley had warned the then Prime Minister of the United Kingdom, Tony Blair, that there was a high risk of terrorist attacks in the UK, possibly even using a 'dirty bomb' or other acquired weapon of mass destruction.
+Stanley urged Blair to strengthen domestic UK security and improve civil defence preparedness.

 Personal life

 He married Susan Giles on 21 December 1968 in the City of London; they later divorced.
-The couple had a son and daughter.
+The couple had two sons and one daughter.